 Ass Pull: The entire off-screen mutiny against ILR's Capt.
 Barlahan carried out by Tankannahai, on the grounds how he did managed to convince the rest of the crew to join him, taking into account his own impopularity with his peers.

 Author's Saving Throw: The Distant Finale was probably created with the sole purpose of solving a potential Plot Hole in the case the comic could have finished with the first arc and taking into account what happened (at the time) with its sequel Birthright: In Birthright, Kala turns out to be Erma's rightful descendant, except it's never explained if she descends straight from Erma's bloodline,note Taking into account Erma was cloned and she cloned herself. from Teka's bloodlinenote Who is also a clone from Erma and she also had descendants by herself. or from both Rojigo or his grandfathers' bloodline.note Assuming they lived by themselves until dying from natural causes and weren't killed along the way by Tavas's men or EDF and, at least in the case of Erma's parents Eda and Kanoc, being able to still produce offspring by themselves.
 Keep in mind neither Eda nor Kanoc aren't too old because they married too young.
-Since the fates of Rojigo, Tasak, Eda and Kanoc are still unresolved and the end of the Distant Finale explains that Erma has cloned offsprings besides Teka, it's very possible Gallacci wanted at least give a pausible explanation why Kala is Erma's descendant even if this creates anotherPlot Hole by the fact cloning is supposely illegal in the setting and it's never explained why someone like Erma, who always tries to abide the law, would reach that extreme of breaking laws with the purpose of having another family.
+Since the fates of Rojigo, Tasak, Eda and Kanoc are still unresolved and the end of the Distant Finale explains that Erma has cloned offsprings besides Teka, it's very possible Gallacci wanted at least give a pausible explanation why Kala is Erma's descendant even if this creates anotherPlot Hole.
+See below for details.

 Continuity Lockout: The whole story is very continuity-driven, compared with many other comics from the same genre or even Western comics as a whole, meaning you need to read each and every single issue very well to understand not only the plot, but also the characters and all the nuances behind the whole Albedo universe.
 The fact the comics were published on a very low print in many different companies doesn't help.

-Also, she shares some points in common with Yang Wenli: Both are incredible competent military leaders while using very unorthodox tactics, both follow the rules of their respective governments, even if their leaders are utterly corrupt and incompetent, both hate politics and both prefer to be in the battlefield rather being a politician, and also both got married.
-The main differences are while Erma is quite efficient in her job, Yang is The Slacker instead.
+Erma shares some points in common with the main characters, mutual antagonists and the titular Galactic Heroes, Yang Wen-li and Reinhard von Lohengramm: Erma shares from Yang being an incredibly competent military leader while using very unorthodox tactics, both follow the rules of their respective governments, even if their leaders are utterly corrupt and incompetent, both hate politics and both prefer to be in the battlefield rather being a politician, and also both got married.
+The main differences between Erma and her human counterpart are, while Erma is quite efficient in her job, Yang is The Slacker instead.
 Also, Erma is more pragmatic regarding warfare compared with Yang, since Erma joined the army just to get revenge against the ILR and also the fact while Erma survives the whole war, her husband Alfon doesn't not, compared with both Yang and Frederica Greenhill, since Yang bites the dust before the war ends and Frederica survives the whole thing.
 Another main difference is Erma and Alfon bears a child.
 Yang and Frederica does notnote and no, Julian Mintz does not count..
-Oddly enough, she also shares some points in common with Yang's Worthy Opponent Reinhard von Lohengramm, being both of noble origins and being sent to suicide missions, especially in the second Story Arc, not to mention having personal reasons for joining the armed forces.
+Also, Erma and Yang are both the avatars for their respective authors: Steven A. Gallacci and Yoshiki Tanaka.
+And from Reinhard, she shares his noble origins and both being sent to suicide missions, especially in the second Story Arc, not to mention having personal reasons for joining the armed forces.
+The main difference here is Reinhard became the emperor of the Galactic Empire, while Erma ended her life basically screwed, losing her entire family and friends and all the sacrifices she did went moot years later after her death by old age, while Reinhard died from sickness at young age.

 Interestingly, she also shares some points in common with both Juan "Johnnie" Rico and Carmencita "Carmen" Ibañez: Erma shares with Rico the fact both came from wealthier families, both are from Asian backgroundsnote Phillipines for Rico and Dornthant for Erma., both got their training in a Western country or the alien equivalent of it,note Canada for Rico and Danet for Erma. their respective fathers are soldiers, albeit Rico's one went to the war much later than his son, while Erma's one did it first than his daughter and both having a dead relative due to the war.note Rico's mother and Erma's boyfriend.
 Regarding Carmen, Erma shares with her the fact both are basically cargo pilots, albeit Carmen's job is somewhat more glorious than Erma's one.